iStock-865700152.jpg

 Investigator Bios

-• Robert J. Sampson is Henry Ford II Professor of the Social Sciences at Harvard University.
+• Robert J. Sampson is Woodford L. and Ann A. Flowers University Professor at Harvard University.
 He is an elected member of the National Academy of Sciences and the British Academy, and he received the Stockholm Prize in Criminology for his work on crime and the life course.
 Sampson is the author of three award-winning books and numerous peer-reviewed journal articles.
 His most recent book is Great American City: Chicago and the Enduring Neighborhood Effect.

 • Christopher Wildeman is Professor of Sociology at Duke University and Director of the National Data Archive on Child Abuse and Neglect.
 Wildeman has published broadly on the consequences of mass incarceration and the intergenerational transmission of criminal justice contact, on which he recently published an Annual Review of Criminology article.
 He has extensive experience working with longitudinal data and administrative data, adopting a host of techniques ranging from demographic to econometric in nature.
 Formally trained in demography at Princeton, he has special expertise in the methods proposed for the intergenerational transmission of criminal justice contact, estimating the prevalence of criminal justice contact, and conducting formal decomposition analyses.